singhamjesh/hapi-query-builder/README.md

 ```

 ### Version
-You can also pass v1 and v2 for hapi-query-bulder version
+You can also pass v1 and v2 for hapi-query-builder version
-If you not pass v1 or v2 in query params it's by default use version 1
+If you do not pass v1 or v2 in query params it's by default use version 1
 ```
 * /api-path?v=value
 * Ex- /user?$v=2